lupyuen/pinephone-nuttx/README.md

 u32 res5;                     /* reserved (used for PE COFF offset) */
 ```

 Start of RAM is 0x4000 0000.
-I wonder if this Image Load Offset in our NuttX Image Header might be incorrect...
+The Image Load Offset in our NuttX Image Header is 0x48 0000...

 https://github.com/lupyuen/incubator-nuttx/blob/pinephone/arch/arm64/src/common/arm64_head.S#L107